 - The Hive access URL must include the Hive superuser principal name.

 - The Data Catalog service user must be configured as a proxy user in Hadoop so it can perform profiling operations as the Hive superuser.

 Profiling tables and their backing files

-When Data Catalog profiles Hive tables, it uses the Hive metadata to determine the backing directory for each table and includes that directory and constituent files in the catalog, whether or not the HDFS files have been profiled.
+When Data Catalog profiles Hive tables, it uses the Hive metadata to determine the backing directory for each table and includes that directory and constituent files, whether or not those files have been profiled.
 It also includes a lineage relationship between the Hive table and these backing files.
 By default, it does not profile the backing HDFS files.
 If you choose to independently profile the backing files, it is possible that Data Catalog will show different views for the same data based on the input formats and parsing used for the HDFS file itself and for the Hive table.
 For example, the Hive table may have different column names, a subset of columns or rows, and may use a different delimiter to determine the fields within each row of data.